saulyaguana/Image-Processing-app/README.md

 7. Canny Edge Detection with Bilateral Filter
 8. Detecting Faces with pre trained models from Caffe
 9. Landmark face detection with pre trainied models from Caffe
+10. Object detection with SSD mobilenet architecture with COCO dataset